-Notwithstanding the net liabilities at the balance sheet date of £53,074 the accounts have been prepared on a going concern basis.
+Notwithstanding the net liabilities at the balance sheet date of £14,501 the accounts have been prepared on a going concern basis.
 The justification of this treatment is as follows:

-- The principal risk facing the Company is its ability to generate sufficient income to cover expenditure, particularly as a consequence of the significant impacts the Covid-19 pandemic has had upon the operations of the Company. - The Directors have tried to implement a series of cost reduction and income generation measures.
-Activities have been rationalised. - The main creditor is the Parent Charity, and so there hasn't been a need to agree any payment plans at this stage.
+- The company has proven its ability to generate a profit for the last two financial periods and the balance sheet continues to improve. - The Directors have so far shown the company continues to generate profit after the balance sheet date. - The main creditor is the Parent Charity, and so there hasn't been a need to agree any payment plans at this stage.